jswoveland/vertigis-eagleview-component/README.md

 This project was bootstrapped with the [VertiGIS Studio Web SDK](https://github.com/vertigis/vertigis-web-sdk).

+## IMPORTANT Update EagleView API Key ##

+Prior to running the app, you must update the EagleView API key set in the app/app.json file.
+Open app/app.json and search for "apiKey", and update the value to an EagleView API that works for "http://localhost:3001/"

 ## Available Scripts

 In the project directory, you can run: